852DuartePls/CustomUnknownCommandMessage/README.md

 # ● Custom Unknow Command Message ●

-A simple plugin that allows users to replace the "Unknown or incomplete command..." message with your own custom message.\
+A simple plugin that allows users to replace the "Unknown or incomplete command..." message with your own custom message.
-Support from: 1.20+
+Supports **PlaceholderAPI** – use any placeholder (`%player_name%`, `%luckperms_prefix%`, etc.) anywhere in your messages.
+Works on Paper 1.20+ and forks.

 ![img.png](img.png)